Carlo Vallarino Gancia: Early life

 The Gancia family is famous as the owners of an Italian wine-producing company (Carlo is named after the founder of the dynasty in 1850, called Carlo Gancia).
 Carlo is the eldest of the 5th generation of Gancias.
-Carlo Vallarino was born in Canelli, Asti.
-Italy.
+Carlo Vallarino was born in Canelli, Province of Asti, Italy, the son of Piero and Lulla Gancia Vallarino, with siblings Barbara Gancia Vallarino and Kika Rivetti.

-His father, Piero Vallarino Gancia, was an amateur racing driver, who in 1966 was the first Brazilian Motor Racing Champion, driving an alfa Romeo Giulia Ti Super, he was among the founders of the Confederação Brasileira de Automobilismo, the national motorsport authority of Brazil.
+His father, Piero Gancia Vallarino, was an amateur racing driver, who in 1966 was the first Brazilian Motor Racing Champion, driving an alfa Romeo Giulia Ti Super, he was among the founders of the Confederação Brasileira de Automobilismo, the national motorsport authority of Brazil.
 Piero was also the Owner of Team Jolly Gancia, who raced Alfa Romeos in Brazil.
 For Jolly Gancia drove Emilio Zambello (Piero's business partner), Carlos Pace, Emerson Fittipaldi, Wilson Fittipaldi, Ciro Cayres, Ubaldo C. Lolli, Marivaldo Fernandes, Totó Porto, Chico Lameirão, Celso Lara Barberis, among others.
 Jolly Gancia chief mechanic was Giuseppe Perego, a Milanese who had worked for Isotta Fraschini and Maserati, under Guerino Bertocchi.
 Perego's right-hand man was Spaniard Manolo Pazos Torres.
 Jolly Automóveis was founded in 1966 and became the importer for Brazil of Alfa Romeo and then of Lamborghini and in 1970 of Ferrari.

 After growing up in Brazil, Carlo studied in Switzerland, UK and in San Diego, California where he obtained an MBA.
 He went on to work in several businesses in Saudi Arabia in construction, in Brazil in car dealerships and banking, in Switzerland and Luxembourg in banking and in Monaco in financial services.